 Occasional, week-long travel

-Dionne Taylor, founder of Polkadot Communications and the new media app Storymatch, has two children, nine and five, and travels five times a year, usually for a week or two at a time.
+Dionne Taylor, an entrepreneur, has two children, nine and five, and travels five times a year, usually for a week or two at a time.
 She and her husband, Danny, both own their own businesses so they encourage each other to make work a priority when necessary.

 Both parents take long trips